Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ```
 they, respectively, refresh the list of available packages, install `ca-certificates` and `curl` packages, creates an `/etc/apt/keyrings/` directory with proper permissions, add Docker official GPG key, set up proper key permissions, add Docker official repository and update the package list again.

-### Download the Docker DEB package and install it
+### Step 2 - Download the Docker DEB package and install it

 To do this, browse to `https://docs.docker.com/desktop/` website.
 From the sidebar menu on the left, navigate to `Products`>`Docker desktop`>`Setup`>`Install`>`Linux`>`Ubuntu`.
 From here, reach the “Install Docker Desktop” section and download the DEB package linked in step 2.
 In this way, you will have a `~/Downloads/docker-desktop-amd64.deb` file.
 Then proceeds with its installation:
 ```